skrttboy420/hello-compute/README.md

 ![origin site open](https://github.com/user-attachments/assets/cc768d28-458f-4ab8-b772-f88d7db51603)

-> ⚠️ _If you're using your own origin website and want to view it in the codespace, change the code in `origin/index.html` to point the `iframe` `src` attribute to your site._
+> If you make changes to your origin site, you'll need to reload it in the preview.

 Explore the code: